Nicklas Frenderup

-Nicklas Frenderup (born 14 December 1992) is a professional footballer who plays as goalkeeper for Ranheim.
+Nicklas Frenderup (born 14 December 1992) is a professional footballer who plays as goalkeeper.
 Born and raised in Denmark, he represents Trinidad and Tobago internationally.

 Club career

 After tenures in the Danish third and fourth-tier clubs Ringsted, Rishøj, Greve and Egedal, he moved to Norway in 2015 to start a career there.
 He signed for third-tier Florø and eventually secured promotion to the 2017 1. divisjon.
 In mid-2018 he was signed by fellow second-tier club Sandnes Ulf.
 After the 2018 1. divisjon concluded, he returned to Denmark and HB Køge, only to join Norwegian third-tier club Stjørdals-Blink in the summer of 2019.
 They too won promotion.

 International career

 Born to a Danish father and a Trinidadian mother.
 In November 2018, Frenderup received his first call-up to the Trinidad and Tobago national team.
 He made his international debut a year later, coming on as a substitute in 15-0 win over Anguilla.